| Sue Skoglund, EditorValerie Reid, Webmaster

 needed.
 Do you remember what the acronyms meant?
 (Selected List of

-… we used to call Shiffman Medical Library and ask them
+Biomedical Serials and Union List of Selected Serials in Michigan) … we used to call Shiffman Medical Library and ask them

 to check the union list card file they maintained of several (but not all)